Metanome/Number-Guessing-Game/README.md

 # Number-Guessing-Game
-A Number Guessing Game using Windows Forms UI framework.
+A Number Guessing Game developed using Windows Forms UI framework in Visual Studio 2015.